The Vision of Escaflowne: Anime

 Bandai later released the entire series, unedited and in the original episode order, to Region 1 DVD.
 Spanning eight volumes, the releases include the original Japanese audio tracks with optional English subtitles, and the uncut English dubbed track.
 Bandai also later released the series in several different box sets, including a Limited Edition set released on July 23, 2002, a "Perfect Collection"—which included the Escaflowne feature-length movie—released October 26, 2004, and an "Anime Legends" box set on April 11, 2006.
-At Otakon 2013, Funimation (later Crunchyroll, LLC) had announced that they have acquired both licenses to The Vision of Escaflowne and the movie.
+At Otakon 2013, Funimation (later Crunchyroll, LLC) had announced that they have acquired both licenses to The Vision of Escaflowne and the movie for North America.
 On February 27, 2016, Funimation launched a Kickstarter campaign to re-dub the Escaflowne TV series using the HD materials from Sunrise, with the goal of $150,000, with it raising over the goal at $318,784.
 Three pieces of theme music are used for the series.
 "No Need for Promises" (約束はいらない, Yakusoku wa Iranai), performed by Maaya Sakamoto, is used for the series opening theme for the entire series, except the first episode in which no opening sequence is used.
 Performed by Hiroki Wada, "Mystic Eyes" is used for the ending theme for the first twenty-five episodes, while the final episode uses Yoko Kanno's instrumental piece "The Story of Escaflowne ~ End Title" (ザ ストーリー オブ エスカフローネ~エンド タイトル, Za Sutoorii Obu Esukafuroone ~ Endo Taitoru).
 In the United Kingdom and Ireland, the series was made available in its Funimation dub on Channel 4 via All 4.
 From November 2022 to January 2024, the series streamed on ITV Hub, along with its successor platform, ITVX.

+A Blu-ray box set containing all 26 episodes of the television anime and the theatrical film was released in Japan by Emotion on March 25, 2026, to mark the thirtieth anniversary of the TV anime's broadcast and the twenty-fifth anniversary of the film's theatrical release.
+The outer box will feature a newly drawn illustration by Kimitoshi Yamane.
+Additionally, the theatrical film received revival screenings via Bandai Namco Filmworks starting on March 20, 2026, in Japan.